 By all sources we can find, yes, it has the largest number of blooms of any flower garden in the world at an estimated 150 million blooms, 120 different species.
 The physical size of the gardens at 19 hectares is NOT the largest in square footage, they just pack the most in!

 Stay tuned as we understand future seasons will see the opening of an extension to Dubai Miracle Garden – sure to make an already spectacular attraction even greater (we just hope they don’t hike the prices even further putting it out of reach for many tourists)

 Dubai Miracle Garden has earned several Guinness World Records for the largest vertical garden (2013) and the world’s largest floral sculpture forming the shape of an Airbus A380 (2016) as well as the tallest (18m) Topiary Sculpture (2018).

-Should you wish to stay near to Dubai Miracle Garden, you could stay in the area known as Motor City or Dubai Studio City.
-Hotels such as Studio One Hotel and Park Inn by Radisson Blu are the closest to Dubai Miracle Garden (though not walking distance).
+Should you wish to stay near Dubai Miracle Garden, you could stay in the area known as Motor City or Dubai Studio City.
+Hotels such as Studio One Hotel and Park Inn by Radisson Blu are the closest to Dubai Miracle Garden (though not within walking distance).